mrcafune/CatScan/README.md

 - **Color-coded Report:** - For easy readability, the IP address information is color-coded and neatly printed within the terminal.

-- **Address Data: CatScan:** - Fetches comprehensive IP data encompassing geographical location (continent, country, region, city), timezone, ISP, and more.** - CatScan fetches comprehensive IP data encompassing geographical location (continent, country, region, city), timezone, ISP, and more.
+- **Address Data: CatScan:** - Fetches comprehensive IP data encompassing geographical location (continent, country, region, city), timezone, ISP, and more.